Concerns over blood supply as coronavirus pandemic leads to drop in donors

 Cold and flu season had already impacted the nation’s ability to maintain its blood supply by preventing some donors from giving, the Red Cross says.

-Also with winter weather and canceled blood drives, the Red Cross has had a critical shortage of type O blood.
+Also, with winter weather and canceled blood drives, the Red Cross has has a critical shortage of type O blood.

 For blood drives and updates on any additions or cancellations, search by zip code at RedCrossBlood.org.